treefarmstudio/odyssey-theme/docs/src/pages/en/components.md

 layout: ../../layouts/MainLayout.astro
 ---

-Here is a list of all Odyssey Theme's components:
+Here is a list of all Odyssey Theme's components

 ## Blog Components
 - BlogPostPreview